joakim/kay/README.md

     name: 'Replicant'
     model: 'generic'

-    -- a behaviour
+    -- a behavior
     (move $meters) -> {
-        -- calling a behaviour on another object console (log "{name} the {model} replicant moved {$meters} meters") }
+        -- calling a behavior on another object console (log "{name} the {model} replicant moved {$meters} meters") }

-    -- an internal function (a behaviour assigned to a property)
+    -- an internal function (a behavior assigned to a property)
     say: ($words) -> {
         console (log "{name} says: {$words}")
     }